-The updated edition of the essential resource for the 250,000 women diagnosed with breast cancer each year
+The updated edition of an essential resource needed by the 250,000 women diagnosed with breast cancer each year.

 Breast cancer is the leading cause of death in women from thirty-five to fifty-four years of age, and few things are as terrifying and confusing as a diagnosis of this disease.
-The fifth edition of The Breast Cancer Survival Manual is a concise, information-packed guide that is newly revised to contain all of the latest findings to help the woman facing treatment feel informed and empowered.
-John Link, M.D., a pioneer developer of Breastlink Medical Group in Southern California includes the most current medical advice on
+The second edition of The Breast Cancer Survival Manual is a concise, information-packed guide that is newly revised to contain all of the latest findings to help the woman facing treatment feel informed and empowered.
+John Link, M.D., the director of the Memorial Breast Center in Long Beach-ranked by Self magazine as one of America's top ten breast cancer centers-includes the most current medical advice on:

-• The growing importance of HER2 oncogene testing
+o The growing importance of Her-2 oncogene testing

-• The role of preventive drugs and prophylactic mastectomy for those with high genetic risk
+o The role of preventative drugs and prophylactic mastectomy for those with high genetic risk

-Of course, all of the basic information included in the previous editions—the nature and biology of breast cancer, choosing a treatment team, managing side effects, and optimizing medication—are here as well, making this the best book of its kind on the market.
+Of course, all of the basic information included in the first edition- the nature and biology of breast cancer, choosing a treatment team, managing side effects, and optimizing medication-are here as well, making this the best book of its kind on the market.